Proxmox-Cloud/pve_cloud/docs/tdd.md

 # Test Driven Development

-For development you will need a dedicated proxmox cluster (a small one will suffice), and a dedicated vlan.
+For development you will need a dedicated proxmox cluster (a small one will suffice), and another dedicated vlan.
 The testing suite deploys and configures a proxmox cloud with locally build artifacts.

 ## E2E Architecture